Omaha Car Accident Lawyers Who Work for You

 - Pain and suffering

 Attorneys Jason Ausman and Michelle Epstein used to work for insurance companies.
 They know how insurance companies value claims.
 They've heard the arguments used to keep payments low.
 That's why they know what it takes to build a successful case that maximizes compensation.
 They learned how the system really works from the inside.
-Now, they put that knowledge to work for you and other accident victims.
+Now, they put that knowledge to work for you and others.

 If you've been in a car accident, contact us today for a free consultation.
 We'll go over all your legal options and answer any questions you have.
 There's no obligation.
 And if we take your case, you don't owe us any fees unless we make a recovery for you.
-Call today.
+Call today to review your legal rights with an experienced Omaha car accident lawyer.

 "How did your accident happen?"

-This type of car accident is common.
+This type of motor vehicle collision is common.
 A car crashes into another car directly in front of it.
 Rear-end accidents often happen because a driver was speeding, distracted or under the influence of alcohol or drugs.
 A driver may also have been following a car too closely.
 This doesn't leave enough room to make a complete stop if the car in front has to brake suddenly.

 A rear-end collision is generally considered to be the fault of the driver that hit you from behind.
 But because both Nebraska and Iowa have comparative negligence laws, it may not always be that simple.
 The insurance company may try to pin some of the blame on you to reduce the amount they have to pay.
 We know how insurance companies work and how to fight back against their tactics.

-In this type of accident, one car crashes into the side of another.
+In this type of crash, one car impacts the side of another.
 (It is sometimes also called a right-angle, broadside or side-impact crash.)
-These accidents commonly occur at intersections, often when a driver fails to stop at a stop sign or traffic light, or doesn't yield the right of way.
+These collisions commonly occur at intersections, often when a driver fails to stop at a stop sign or traffic light, or doesn't yield the right of way.

 T-bone accidents can cause severe damage to cars and serious injuries to the people inside.
 Victims may suffer broken bones, or injuries to the head, neck, back or shoulders.
 Serious injuries may require future medical care.
 So it's a good idea to talk to an attorney to make sure any offer from the insurance company covers your expenses.

-These accidents happen when one car crosses over into the other lane and crashes into a car coming in the other direction.
-Because both vehicles can be traveling at significant speeds, the injuries caused in these accidents can be very serious or even fatal.
+Head-on collisions happen when one car crosses over into the other lane and crashes into a car coming in the other direction.
+Because both vehicles can be traveling at significant speeds, the injuries caused in head-on crashes can be very serious or even fatal.
 Severe traumatic brain injuries and spinal cord injuries are often seen in this type of crash.

 Head-on collisions can be caused by a driver who's speeding, distracted, reckless or under the influence of alcohol or drugs.
 Our experienced attorneys know how to prove the other driver was negligent and make sure you get the medical care that you need for your injuries, now and in the future.

-In this type of accident, the side of one car crashes into the side of another car traveling in the same or opposite direction.
+In this type of crash, the side of one car hits the side of another car traveling in the same or opposite direction.
 This can happen when a driver attempts to change lanes without looking or unintentionally drifts into another lane.
 The impact can cause injuries such as broken bones, head or neck injuries, or spinal cord injuries.

 Our attorneys know where to look for evidence that another driver's negligence led to your sideswipe collision.
 The driver could have been texting just before drifting into your lane, fell asleep at the wheel or might have been under the influence of alcohol or drugs.